moddio/indie.fun-docs/token-creation.md

 These settings cannot be changed after token creation, so choose carefully based on your project's goals and tokenomics strategy.

-This setup allows you to earn a portion of trading fees while ensuring long-term liquidity support on the Raydium platform.
+This setup allows you to earn a portion of trading fees while ensuring long-term liquidity support on the Meteora platform.

 The distribution of fees are the following: